mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/wandering_app/wandering-irobot-tutorial.rst

    export ROS_SUPER_CLIENT=true
    unset ROS_DOMAIN_ID

-Check that the setup is correct by listing the |ros| topics provided by the robot:
+Check that the setup is correct by listing the ROS 2 topics provided by the robot:

 .. code-block:: bash